pya-h/TogoFor/README.md

 *   The flag list separator is \t (TAB) character. space character will be evaluated as a part f the current flag's param. do not be mistaken.
 *   in add new togo syntax, all flags are optional except for the title, meaning that you can simply add new togos even with specifying the title only such as:
 =>  +   new togo here
+*   use -a flag for % and # commands to expand the togos range to ALL Times.
 # How to use:
     first install Togo package
     then: